 Prior to our involvement, enterprise front-ends were a wild west.
 MUI was the most common framework, but there was no shared theme in the codebase or design tools.
 Designers mostly relied on copy/pasting to reuse elements from others’ files, often introducing custom styles and components without knowing it.
 Everything had to be rebuilt from the ground up.

 I built all 40+ Figma components from scratch in about 4 weeks.
-I extensively referenced the MUI component API and open-source code on GitHub to ensure maximum parity between design and code.
-This ensured designers could trust their comps were more faithful to production code, and as we heard from consumers, leading to less guessing and miscommunication between designers and engineers.
+To create maximum parity between design and code, I directly referenced the MUI codebase & component APIs.
+This ensured designers could trust their comps were more faithful to production code.
+After shipping the library, we heard from consumers that this regularly led to less guessing or miscommunication between designers and engineers.

 Having immersed myself in the MUI codebase when creating the Figma library, I was able to help designers consider the technical feasibility of design options, serve as “translator” between designers and their engineering partners, and occasionally helping engineers with how a design could be built using the MUI components.